Central Board of Secondary Education: Affiliations

-CBSE affiliates all Kendriya Vidyalayas, all Jawahar Navodaya Vidyalayas, private schools, and most of the schools approved by central government of India.
+CBSE affiliates all Kendriya Vidyalayas, all Jawahar Navodaya Vidyalaya, private schools, and most of the schools approved by the central government of India.
+All State Government schools in Delhi are affiliated with CBSE.
 There are 1,138 Kendriya Vidyalayas, 3,011 Government Schools, 16,741 Independent Schools, 595 Jawahar Novodaya Vidyalayas and 14 Central Tibetan Schools.

 Examinations

-CBSE conducts the final examinations for Class 10 and Class 12 every year in the month of March.
+CBSE conducts the final examinations for Class 10 and Class 12 every year in February and March.
 The results are announced by the end of May.
-The board earlier conducted the AIEEE Examination for admission to undergraduate courses in engineering and architecture in colleges across India, however the AIEEE exam was merged with the IIT-Joint Entrance Exam (JEE) in 2013.
-The common examination is now called JEE (Main) and is henceforth conducted by National Testing Agency.
+The board earlier conducted the AIEEE Examination for admission to undergraduate courses in engineering and architecture in colleges across India, however, the AIEEE exam was merged with the IIT-Joint Entrance Exam (JEE) in 2013.
+The standard examination is now called JEE (Main) and is henceforth conducted by National Testing Agency.

-CBSE also conducted AIPMT (All India Pre Medical Test) for admission to major medical colleges in India.
-In 2014, the conduct of the National Eligibility Test for grant of junior research fellowship and eligibility for assistant professor in institutions of higher learning was outsourced to CBSE.
+CBSE also conducted AIPMT (All India Pre-Medical Test) for admission to major medical colleges in India.
+In 2014, the conduct of the National Eligibility Test for the grant of a junior research fellowship and eligibility for an assistant professor in institutions of higher learning was outsourced to CBSE.

 Apart from these tests, CBSE also conducts the Central Teacher Eligibility Test and the Class X optional proficiency test.

-With the addition of NET in 2014, the CBSE had become the largest exam conducting body in the world.
+With the addition of NET in 2014, the CBSE became the largest exam-conducting body in the world.

-On 10 November 2017, the Union Cabinet, chaired by Prime Minister Narendra Modi, cleared a proposal for creation of a National Testing Agency (NTA) serving as the premier autonomous body for conducting entrance examinations in the country.
-Beginning in 2018 various exams previously conducted by the CBSE were transferred to the NTA including National Eligibility cum Entrance Test (Undergraduate), Joint Entrance Examination – Main, National Eligibility Test, Central Universities Common Entrance Test and others.
+On 10 November 2017, the Union Cabinet, chaired by Prime Minister Narendra Modi, cleared a proposal to create a National Testing Agency (NTA) as the premier autonomous body for conducting entrance examinations in the country.
+Beginning in 2018, various exams previously conducted by the CBSE were transferred to the NTA, including National Eligibility cum Entrance Test (Undergraduate), Joint Entrance Examination – Main, National Eligibility Test, Central Universities Common Entrance Test and others.